Health & Wellness

 If you are experiencing a mental health emergency, please call 911 immediately.

 Mason Public Schools works to provide mental health supports for our school family.
-County-wide Resources for families and educators can be found on Ingham ISD’s website.
+County-wide Resources for families and educators can be found at:

 PreK-12 District-Wide Supports Available